WebOfTrustInfo/rwot5-boston/draft-documents/blockcerts_revocation.md

 ### Why Revocation is Important

 There are several reasons for a credential to be revoked.
-Let us look at two examples, going back to the example of Alice and Bob:
+Let us look at reasons why Alice and Bob might want to revoke Alice's credential.
 1. Let us assume that some time after issuing the credential Bob notices an inaccuracy in Alice's achievement.
 At this point he may want to revoke the credential he issued Alice.
 2. Similar to the example above, let us assume that some time after the issuance of the credential, Alice learns new information about Bob that makes her no longer want to be associated with him.
 She may wish to revoke the credential she received.